EricDriussi/co-author/README.md

 Use a specific file path.

-You might want one per-project.
+You might want to use one per project/team.

+Omits the alias prompt.

 ### --list

 Use a pre-defined alias list.

-Something like
+This might be useful if you would rather have multiple **aliases** than multiple CSV files.

 ```sh
 alias coa_proj_a="co-author --list a,b,c"
 alias coa_proj_x="co-author --list x,y,z"
 ```

-Might be useful.
+Omits the alias prompt.

 ### --all